 Luttrell was the only survivor.
 Badly wounded, he managed to walk and crawl seven miles to evade capture.
 He was given shelter by an Afghan tribe, who alerted the Americans of his presence, and American forces finally rescued him six days after the gun battle.
 Following his physical recovery from Operation Redwing, Marcus went back and completed one more tour before being medically retired.
 Luttrell wrote the book “Lone Survivor” to share the amazing story of his brothers who paid the ultimate sacrifice.

 Living to tell the story

-The Lone Survivor Foundation restores, empowers and renews hope for our wounded service members and their families through health, wellness and therapeutic support.
+The Lone Survivor Foundation restores, empowers and renews hope for our wounded service members, veterans and their families through health, wellness and therapeutic support.

 These painful injuries have devastating effects on the individual as well as their family.
 LSF’s goal is to support both the individual and the family through education, coping skills and reducing symptoms of stress.
 To that end, LSF conducts retreats with a focus on wellness and therapeutic support.
 Retreats are conducted year-round over a five-day period at scenic facilities, allowing ample opportunity for the healing effect of nature and relaxation.

 We host various types of retreats to meet the specific needs of the populations we serve, with the goal of introducing tools for moving forward successfully.
 Our retreat types include:

 » Military Sexual Trauma – female

 » Military Sexual Trauma – male

 Our retreats emphasize the use of Equine Assisted Learning (EAL) using the EAGALA model, neurofeedback, combat trauma specific yoga, and other cutting edge modalities geared toward improving quality of life.